 Interestingly, the name Xbox also comes from DirectX as Xbox uses the technologies introduced in DirectX.
-Although DirectX is installed and included in all versions of Windows including Windows XP, Vista, 7, 8 and 10.
+However, DirectX is installed and included in all versions of Windows, including Windows XP, Vista, 7, 8 and 10.
 The default version of DirectX is different in every version of Windows.

 DirectX 2.0a (ver.
 4.03) –> Windows 95 and Windows NT 4.0

 DirectX 5.2 (ver.
 4.05) –> Windows 98, Windows CE

 DirectX 6.1a (ver.
 4.06.03) –> Windows 98 exclusive